SomeOddCodeGuy/WilmerAI/README.md

 There are no expected newlines or characters between tags.

+Please ensure that Context Template is "Enabled" (checkbox above the dropdown)

 #### Chat Completions

 To connect as Chat Completions in SillyTavern, follow these steps (the below screenshot is from SillyTavern):